qubekit/QUBEKit/README.md

 QUBEKit ***does*** have a full suite of defaults built in.
 You do not necessarily need to create and manage an ini config file; everything can be done through the terminal commands.
-To make things easier to keep track of changes however, we recommend you do use a config file, or several depending on the analysis you're doing.
+To make it easier to keep track of changes however, we recommend you do use a config file, or several depending on the analysis you're doing.

 You can change which config file is being used at runtime using the command:

     -config <config file name>.ini

-Otherwise, the default will be used.
+Otherwise, the default `master_config.ini` will be used.

 ### QUBEKit Commands: Running Jobs